wezziekamphere/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd script changes the working directory to home directory which is the root ls -l script displays contents in long format ls -la script displays all contents including hidden files ls -na script displays long format contents with user and group ids displayed numerically and is also displays hidden files
+cd script changes the working directory to home directory which is the root ls -l script displays contents in long format ls -la script displays all contents including hidden files ls -na script displays long format contents with user and group ids displayed numerically and it also displays hidden files mkdir script is used to create directory